Mvtj22/Dota2Fantasy/README.md

 # Dota2Fantasy

 Get Stats from DPC tour 3, DreamLeague 20/21, Bali Major and TI qualifications to get the best stats for each role in the TI 2023 Fantasy Challenge.
+Note that I wasn't able to get the stats for watchers taken, lotuses, and neutral tokens.

 Pre-Group-Stage Results: